mimoo/SSL-TLS-ECDSA-timing-attack/README.md

-# Timing Attack on the ECDSA nonces of OpenSSL
+# Timing/Lattice Attack on the ECDSA (binary curves) nonces of OpenSSL

 This is a work trying to reproduce and improve on *Billy Bob Brumley* and *Nicola Tuveri* - [Remote Timing Attacks are Still Practical](https://eprint.iacr.org/2011/232.pdf).

 This is a **Work In Progress**.
 You can reproduce my setup with what you find here.
 The lattice attack works.
 The remote timing doesn't really.

+But first, if you want to know more about this research [check the latest draft of the whitepaper](whitepaper.pdf), and here are also direct links to the [Timing Attack](setup/client/attack.c) and the [Lattice Attack](setup/client/offline/lattice.sage).

 If you know more about how to collect extremely accurate timing samples on a remote target I might need you.
 For now I get extremly bad results when attacking a remote target:

 ![sucky stats](http://i.imgur.com/mDaWP2B.png)

 **update on august 18th 2015**.
 I disabled Nagel's algorith, got better results, tried isolating the CPU, got even better results!

 ![better](http://i.imgur.com/bF70cxr.png)

-If you want to know more about this research [check my whitepaper](whitepaper.pdf), it's also a WIP.

 ## Structure